Federal Judge Rules Against Ten Commandments Monument on Capitol Grounds

 The Ten Commandments are one of the earliest examples of the rule of law, and they have had a profound impact in shaping our society and our government.

-In his motion for summary judgment in the case, Arkansas Attorney General Tim Griffin wrote:
+In his motion for summary judgment in Arkansas’ Ten Commandments case, Attorney General Tim Griffin wrote:

 The Ten Commandments “have been the most influential law code in history.” … And displays and depictions of the decalogue and of Moses throughout government buildings and property reflect the significance of the Ten Commandments to our Nation’s history and heritage. … Act 573 does not violate the Establishment Clause because it is consistent with historical practices and understandings and does not bear any of the hallmarks of religious establishment.